 Designated shoreline areas are open only to conventional motor vehicles and street-legal ATVs with proper ORV permits.
-The shoreline access area includes beach area that is up to ½ mile in both directions laterally from the end of the GMP road extending to the shoreline.
 Some areas are closed to street-legal ATVs seasonally.
 Speed limits are 15 mph unless otherwise posted.

 Permits will be required to operate a motor vehicle off road in specified locations.
 A permit system for vehicles to operate on designated access areas is in development.

 There is no additional camping fee or permit required to camp in undeveloped backcountry areas, with some exceptions:

 An off-road vehicle (ORV) is any motor vehicle designed for or capable of cross-country travel on or immediately over natural terrain.
 This includes a range of vehicle types:

 Any motor vehicle that is designed primarily for operation on streets and highways, and that is licensed and registered for interstate travel.
 Automobiles, vans, highway motorcycles (including a dual-sports motorcycle licensed for use on a highway), sport utility vehicles (SUVs), recreational vehicles (RVs), pickup trucks, and buses are examples of conventional motor vehicles.

 Any motor vehicle – excluding snowmobiles and hovercraft – that is designed primarily for off-road travel that is not licensed and registered for intrastate travel.
 All-terrain vehicles (ATVs), dirt bikes, sand rails, side-by-sides, and dune buggies are examples of OHVs.